brooke-k/brooke-k/README.md

 ## Formal education
 - BSc.
 Software Engineering, University of Calgary, 2024
   - Unofficial specialization in computer engineering and computer graphics
-- Currently working on my MSc. in Biomedical Engineering at the University of Calgary
+- MSc in Biomedical Engineering, University of Calgary, 2026
+  - Specialised in AI/ML and medical imaging

 ## Informal Education
 - 2000+ hours (and counting) in Blender, making 3D models for art and game development